marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

 Tags can be used to categorize libraries based on different criteria.
 They are useful for:

 - [enforcing boundaries and architectural rules](./03-boundaries.md),
-- or simply running tasks on specific categories of apps and libraries _(e.g. `nx run-many -t test --projects=tag:my-category`)_,
+- or simply running tasks on specific categories of apps and libraries _(e.g. `nx run-many -t test --projects=tag:my-category`)_.

+These tags can be used to categorize libraries on different dimensions.

 ### Type Categories Dimension